Background and purpose

 If you forget your password, please follow the instructions on the “Forgot password” page.
 In case you can't remember with which e-mail address you have registered, please contact us.

-If you have any more general questions about TREAT-NMD patient registries, you may like to view the “Patient Registries - Questions and Answers” section of the main TREAT-NMD website.
+If you have any more general questions about patient registries, you may like to view the “Patient Registries - Questions and Answers” resources on the TREAT-NMD Neuromuscular Network website.